 In terms of ongoing value, it can be helpful to compare how much work different consultants will do for the same amount of money.

-You’ll find quite a wide variation, but remember that an experienced freelance digital consultant will charge accordingly.
+You’ll find quite a wide variation, but remember that an experienced freelance digital marketing consultant will charge accordingly.
 Just make sure you get what you pay for!

 Book a digital marketing consultation with Imagine today